 Traditional backup solutions are file-level by nature, which means that they back up and recover specific files and folders, typically with the use of backup agents.
 And while it is natural for IT managers and backup experts that are used to traditional solutions like Symantec, IBM, and others, to expect to have the ability to recover individual files, snapshot-based backup, and recovery in AWS doesn’t work like its traditional counterpart.
-In fact, manual file-level recovery from EBS volume snapshots is not an easy process.
+In fact, manual file-level recovery from an EBS volume or EBS snapshots is not an easy process.
 This article will delve deeper into file-level recovery, in general, and how it can be performed in AWS.

 The Benefits of File-Level Recovery

 File-level recovery allows you to recover a single image file or database file rather than an entire volume or instance.
 File-level recovery can also be beneficial if you only want to validate that the volume you are interested in recovering actually contains the files you need to restore.
 Another good use case for file-level recovery is when you need to access the file level of your environment in order to recover a specific database or log file and use it to quickly recover a running database.

 However, as mentioned above, with EBS snapshot-based block-level backups and recovery, you can only recover a single volume, a few volumes, or an entire instance by using the AWS UI console, APIs or 3rd party solution.
 Nevertheless, automated file-level recovery can be a very efficient and quick operation when performed on EBS volumes due to their inherent snapshot block level recovery efficiency.
 Learn how EBS snapshot backup and recovery works.